UNITED STATES

 Current External Factors Impacting our Business

-During the first half of 2024, we continued to monitor the general U.S. political climate and actions taken by the U.S. government to secure a domestic, rare earth supply chain.
-Due to the dominance of China over the REE supply chain, the U.S. federal government issued two Presidential Executive Orders in 2017 to encourage and support the establishment of a domestic rare earth supply chain and to strengthen the defense industrial base with respect to critical minerals including rare earths.
+During the first nine months of 2024, we continued to monitor the general U.S. political climate and actions taken by the U.S. government to secure a domestic rare earth supply chain.
+Due to the dominance of China over the REE supply chain, the U.S. federal government issued two Presidential Executive Orders in 2017 to encourage and support the establishment of a domestic REE supply chain and to strengthen the defense industrial base with respect to critical minerals including REEs.
 In June 2019, the Department of Commerce released its report entitled “Federal strategy to ensure secure and reliable supplies of critical minerals.”
 This was followed by four U.S. Presidential Determinations on July 22, 2019, directed to the Secretary of Defense.
 One Presidential Determination declared that “the domestic production capability for rare earth metals and alloys is essential to the national defense.”
-Since then, four more Presidential Determinations/Waivers have been signed that support the critical mineral industry, which include rare earth elements.
-The “Supply Chain Resilience (Waiver)” signed on February 27, 2023 allows funds to be directed towards industrial base supply chains critical to the Department of Defense, including rare earth mineral extraction, processing, and separation.
+Since then, four more Presidential Determinations/Waivers have been signed that support the critical mineral industry, which includes REEs.
+The “Supply Chain Resilience (Waiver)” signed on February 27, 2023, allows funds to be directed towards industrial base supply chains critical to the Department of Defense, including rare earth mineral extraction, processing, and separation.
 These initiatives have increased the federal government’s level of interest in the rare earth industry and our potential rare earth products as a critical upstream segment of the supply chain, particularly considering China’s dominance in the global rare earth market.

 Results of Operations